JohnHiz/cxx_interview_questions/src/junior/01_General/README.md

 ## 3. What if code is working incorrectly?

+#### If my code is working incorrectly I will

+1. **Check the code:** Review my code to make sure that the logic is correct and that I am not inadvertenly introducing any bugs.
+2. **Use a Debugger:** Use a debugger to step throught my code and pinpoint the exact line where the issue is occuring.
+3. **Use a Memory Profiler:** Use a memory profiler to check for the memory leaks and other issues that can cause incorrect behavior.
+4. **Use Logs:** Logging can help me understand the path of my code and the values of variables at each step.
+5. **Test my code:** Test my code with different input to ensure that it is behaving as expected.
+* ***Run the Programm in a different environment:** Maybe it may help to investigate the problem to try to run the programm on different version of
+Linux/Windows/MacOS.*

 ## 4. What are the Stack and Queue?

+#### Stack

+A **Stack** is a data structure that stores data in a `Last In First Out (LIFO)` format.
+This means that the last item added to the stack will be the first item removed.
+The main advantage of a stack is that it is easy to implement and requires less memory compared to a queue.
+A stack also provides faster access to the most recently added item, compared to queue.

+#### Queue

+A **Queue** is a data structure that store data in a `First In First Out (FIFO)` format.
+This means that the first item added to the queue will be the first item removed.
+The main advantage of a queue is thst is allows for more complex operations than a stack, suck as adding and removing multiple items in a single operation.

+The main difference between a stack and queue is the order in which items are removed form the data structure and complexity of each other.

 ## 5. What names of the Programming Books have you read?

+1. The C++ Programming Language - *Bjarne Stroustrup*
+2. The C++ Programming Language - *Stephen Prata*

 ## 6. New features in C++17 and C++20

+#### Features of the C++17

+1. Structured bindings
+2. If statements with initializer
+3. Fold Expressions
+4. Inline Variables
+5. Template Argument Deduction
+6. constexpr if
+7. std::any
+8. std::optional
+9. std::variant
+10. std::string_view
+11. Parallel Algorithms

+#### Features of the C++20

+1. Concepts
+2. Coroutines
+3. Modules
+4. Ranges
+5. Three-way Comparison
+6. Atomic Smart Pointers
+7. Designated Initializers
+8. Memory Model for Concurrency
+9. std::format
+10. std::span
+11. std::bit_cast

 ## 7. What is the ASCII table?

+The **ASCII** table is a table which contains codes for characters that can be used in text-based systems such as computers.
+It stands for American Standard Code for
+Information Interchange and contains 128 characters, including upper and lowercase letters, numbers, symbols, and special characters.
+It is the most widely used character encoding system.

 ## 8. What is Unicode?

+The **Unicode** is a computing industry standard for the most consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
+It was created in 1991 and is maintained by Unicode Consortium.
+It is goal is to enable people around the world to use computers in any languages.

 ## 9. What are design patterns?

+**Design patterns** are reusable solutions to common problems in software design.
+The provide a way to structure code in a reusable, adaptive and maintainable way.
+Design patterns are used to simplify the design process and make code more efficient.
+The are often used to solve specific problem in an Object-oriented programming language.

 ## 10. What are the Singleton, Strategy, Template-Method, and Decorator?